-Scared to look at your bank account after a night out?
+Scared to look at your bank account after the Christmas party?
 You're not alone

 It puts the fear in us.

 Actual fear.
-Nearly worse than the fear we have after a night out.
+Nearly worse than any other fear we've ever experienced (nearly).
 That's why it's being coined FOFO (Fear Of Finding Out).

 ATM: “Do you wanna see your current balance?”

 But it turns out we're not the only ones.

 Research from Barclay's has found that 23 percent of us hate checking our bank accounts while 11 percent are scared to look at their balance after a night out.

 The good news though is that 70 percent of millennials set a budget for themselves each month, but 27 percent of those then feel panicked as they lose sight of their spending.